mbel0/cpython/Doc/library/xml.etree.elementtree.rst

 Functions
 ^^^^^^^^^

-.. function:: xml.etree.ElementInclude.default_loader( href, parse, encoding=None)
+.. function:: xml.etree.ElementInclude.default_loader(href, parse, encoding=None)

    Default loader.
 This default loader reads an included resource from disk.  *href* is a URL.
    *parse* is for parse mode either "xml" or "text".  *encoding* is an optional text encoding.
 If not given, encoding is ``utf-8``.
 Returns the expanded resource.
-If the parse mode is ``"xml"``, this is an ElementTree instance.
+If the parse mode is ``"xml"``, this is an Element instance.
 If the parse mode is "text", this is a Unicode string.
 If the loader fails, it can return None or raise an exception.

-.. function:: xml.etree.ElementInclude.include( elem, loader=None)
+.. function:: xml.etree.ElementInclude.include(elem, loader=None)

    This function expands XInclude directives.  *elem* is the root element.  *loader* is an optional resource loader.
 If omitted, it defaults to :func:`default_loader`.
    If given, it should be a callable that implements the same interface as :func:`default_loader`.
-Returns the expanded resource.
-If the parse mode is ``"xml"``, this is an ElementTree instance.
-If the parse mode is "text", this is a Unicode string.
-If the loader fails, it can return None or raise an exception.
+Returns the expanded resource in *elem*.

 .. _elementtree-element-objects: